 Swordfish and Human Interaction

-Humans have fished for swordfish for hundreds of years.
+Humans have fished for these powerful fish for hundreds of years.
 They were traditionally harpooned, which resulted in a long, strenuous battle.
 Their populations were heavily impacted by the introduction of long-line fishing, a fishing method where long lines with multiple hooks are left for long periods.

 This led to strong regulation of commercial fisheries, allowing swordfish populations to increase to sustainable rates.
 To avoid eating seafood that is unsustainable and at risk of extinction please see Monterey Bay Aquarium’s .